-Mark Johnson is lead counsel in complex commercial litigation and arbitration matters for several Fortune 1000 corporations and sophisticated individuals.
+Mark Johnson is lead counsel in complex commercial litigation and arbitration matters for sophisticated businesses and individuals.

 Before becoming an attorney, Mark taught philosophy to undergraduates at Purdue University.
 He learned to explain complicated material in a clear, concise, and entertaining manner.
 He brings those skills to bear every time he represents a client in court or before an arbitration panel.

 When he is not assisting clients, Mark can often be found attempting to repair old cars or spending time with his family.

 - Lead Counsel in Litigation To Enforce Settlement Agreement.
 Mark recently represented a Fortune 100 company seeking to recover seven-figures owed under a settlement agreement.
 The case was litigated in state court in Tennessee, and the court granted Greene Espel’s client summary judgment on all claims.

 - Lead Counsel for Financial Services Firm in Trade Secret and Non-Solicitation Suit.
 Mark represented a major financial services firm in federal litigation and companion FINRA arbitration seeking the return of nonpublic personal and financial information and to enforce non-solicitation agreements.